-I began my career working with children in the role of teaching assistant.
+I began my career working with children as the role of teaching assistant.
 During my time in this role, I supported children with learning across nursery, infant and junior school age phases.
 I then went on to specialise in special educational needs and, in particular, working with children with communication difficulties.

 Academic Skills for Distance Learners (online)

-Equity and Inclusive Practice in Education (online)
+Equity and Inclusive Practice in Education (Online)

 SEND Within the Early Years Sector

-Growth, Learning and Development
+Growth Learning and Development

 Leading and Managing Systems

 Research interests and scholarly activity

 Cultural Competence, Transformative Learning, Social Justice, Widening Participation in Higher Education